-In 2015/16, the Authority spent £3.168m on its vehicles, buildings and other capital projects.
+In 2016/17, the Authority spent £1.950m on its vehicles, buildings and other capital projects.

 The Authority can fund its capital expenditure from several sources, each with its own advantages and limitations.
-The main source of funding in 2015/16 was Capital Receipts (£1.087m), the Revenue Account (£1.097m) and capital grants and other contributions (£0.689m) with the balance funded from internal borrowing.
+The main source of funding in 2016/17 was Capital Receipts (£0.926m) and the Revenue Account (£0.512m) with the balance funded from government grants and from internal borrowing.
 Capital bids for new projects are made in accordance with the 5 year Capital Asset Strategy and individual schemes are subject to the Authority's project management regime to ensure effective delivery.